 How to Grow on TikTok

-I literally started it about a week ago (from the time I wrote this post, on my phone’s notepad while en route to my latest trip to London), so I’m still learning about the ins & outs, but I’m sharing what I’ve discovered so far and what seems to work.
+I literally started TikTok about a week ago (from the time I wrote this post, on my phone’s notepad while en route to my latest trip to London), so I’m still learning about the ins & outs, but I’m sharing what I’ve discovered so far and what seems to work.

 What is TikTok?

 TikTok is the newest social media platform.
 It’s entirely video-based, apparently kind of like vine, but to be honest I never had a vine so I can’t be sure about the similarities there.
 What I do know is that it’s very similar to Instagram (despite one crucial difference which I’ll get to shortly), where you make a profile and scroll through a feed, add/search hashtags, like & comment on videos, and follow each other.
 Your profile displays how many views each video post has.
-There’s a much bigger emphasis on video views than likes.
+There’s a much bigger emphasis on video views than video likes.

 How is TikTok Different from Instagram?

+If you’re thinking about how to grow on TikTok, it’s important to know how it’s different than other social media platforms.
 It’s no secret that ever since Facebook bought Instagram and changed the feed from chronological, it’s been increasingly frustrating as a content creator because your content gets shown to only a small fraction of your audience, no matter how creative or high quality the post is.
 It’s driving people to buy likes, promote posts with ads, and join telegram groups with hundreds of people in them to inflate your numbers.

 TikTok is brilliantly capitalizing on this frustration, because here’s the kicker: on TikTok it does not matter how many followers you have – your content can instantly go viral.
 Gary Vee put it great when he said your content gets more traction than it deserves on TikTok – that really spoke to me, and was actually my inspiration to try it out when I was frustrated with Instagram not showing my content to my own followers after building up a genuine following over the years.